kwccoin/6502_solving_de/README.md

 list = is used as an addition to the initial list location to store the time and voltage values each step

-counter = counts steps so I can stop the execution after reaching a chosen value.
+counter = counts steps so I can stop the execution after reaching a chosen value

 t_list = start position for time values